How Do I Change My Order of Precedence Record?

 If you find an award of yours listed under an alias, nickname or previously-registered name, just e-mail the Abacus Herald

-with all of the pertinent name and award information.
+with all of the relevant name and award information.

 If the award is completely missing